-The R.E.S.P.E.C.T Agenda: A bespoke, embedded system for delivering the school ethos and British Values.
+Positive People: A bespoke, embedded growth mindset programme that develops characteristics.
 Focusing on individual and collective responsibilities, matters of equality, development of the skills required to be successful in society, positive attitudes towards participation, setting of self and peer expectations, making choices that are for the greater good and that of the individual, and the need to establish a tireless approach to securing the best for all.

 Should you feel at any time that the school does not act in accordance with the DfE guidance, or that your child has / is vulnerable to the opinions, viewpoints or suggestions of those in or out of the school, that may be deemed political, social or religious radicalisation, please contact the Headteacher.